acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 7. *Viker* heals *Wulrif* for 70 HP, reviving him from the brink of death!
 8. The 2 remaining Drow Elite Warriors touch the Monolith and disappear.
 9. *Avren* casts Mass Cure Wounds on us for 20 HP each.
-10. I barely avoid getting hit by the Driders. *Tasbros* Dragon spirit interposes and takes 19 HP from a Drider.
+10. I barely avoid getting hit by the Driders. *Tasbros* Dragon Spirit interposes and takes 19 HP from a Drider.
 I do 40 damage on a Drider.
 11. *Geral* directs a Commander's Strike on me to hit the Drider and we kill one.
 12. I finally do significant damage on another Drider.